CompPhysics/QuantumComputingMachineLearning/README.md

 ## May 4-8, 2026 Quantum Machine Learning
   - Quantum neural networks and Quantum Physics Informed Neural Networks (QPINNs)
-  - Sovling differential equations with QPINNs
+  - Solving differential equations with QPINNs
   - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week15, see PDF file and jupyter-notebook.
 The jupyter-notebook is a companion to the PDF file

 ## May 11-15, 2026